What is a sitemap?

 Preparing your HTTPS sitemap

-The HTTPS sitemap should under most circumstances be the same as your HTTP sitemap except for one detail:
+Under most circumstances, the HTTPS sitemap should be the same as your HTTP sitemap except for one detail:

 1. HTTPS in urls instead of HTTP